-Because of this though, it’s important to know how to get the best out of your training, and to work towards the fitness goals you set yourself. that's better than just following the crowd or doing what you think is right.
+Because of this, though, it’s important to know how to get the best out of your training and to work towards the fitness goals you set yourself.
+That’s better than just following the crowd or doing what you think is right.

 Let’s take a look:

 Weight loss is a massive fitness goal for many people across the world, but it can be hard to figure out how to go about training for it.
-Many people assume to go straight for the cardio training equipment.
-For long periods of time too.
-That way you burn off calories for as long as possible.
-It is a good place to start without a doubt, but it’s a little more complex than that.
+Many people assume to go straight for the cardio training equipment for long periods of time too.
+That way, you burn off calories for as long as possible.
+It is a good place to start, without a doubt, but it’s a little more complex than that.

 Hight intensity interval training can also be great to go about your fitness goals.
 It gives you the best of both types of training, but perhaps not to the same extent.
-H.I.I.T. training is actually often more effective for weight loss than cardio exercise is, and burns more calories for a shorter period of time by raising the heart rate and burning more energy in less time.
+H.I.I.T. training is often more effective for weight loss than cardio exercise and burns more calories for a shorter period by raising the heart rate and burning more energy in less time.
 It results in working far harder but for much shorter periods of time, so although it isn’t as effective at building endurance, it’s still useful across the board!